 Grace E. Kim is an associate in the firm’s Chemical Patent Prosecution practice group, focusing on patent preparation and prosecution for domestic and international clients in a wide range of technical areas, including battery materials (such as solid electrolytes, solid-state batteries, and anode and cathode materials for lithium-ion batteries), biotechnology, catalysis, chemical separation processes, cosmetics, dyes, glass products, imaging devices, light-emitting materials, metallurgy, nanotechnology, pharmaceuticals, plastics, polymers, and semiconductors.
 Ms. Kim also advocates before the Patent Trial and Appeal Board both in briefs and in oral hearings.

 Prior to joining the firm, Ms. Kim was a junior chemist at Enzo Life Sciences synthesizing and purifying organic small molecule compounds and modified nucleotides.
 Ms. Kim performed extensive quality control on chemical products, including method development and optimization of drug candidates, drug metabolites, enzyme inhibitors, natural products, receptor ligands, lipids and fatty acids.
-Furthermore, she was involved in the marketing and development of product lines, creating certificates of analysis and initiating a project for evaluating and re-defining product specifications.
+Furthermore, she was involved in the marketing and development of product lines and evaluating and re-defining product specifications.